Article | 3:28 min read

 Grow Your Business

-Running a business equals lots of paperwork.
-You may find it tempting to hold onto every scrap of paper you have, just in case.
-Holding onto documents for too long opens your business to fraud risks, like having fraudsters access your account information, client information, and more.
+You may want to hold onto every scrap of paper, just in case you’ll need it in the future.
+However, holding onto documents for too long puts your business at risk of fraud.
+This could mean having fraudsters access your account information, client information, and more.
 Some business documents can be shredded fairly quickly after their use, while others you should hold onto for a while.
+Here’s a breakdown of common business-related documents and how often you should be shredding them.

 Documents You Can Eventually Shred

-Bank and Credit Statements
+1. Bank and Credit Statements

-Tax Documents
+1. Tax Documents

-Human Resource Documents
+1. Human Resource Documents

-Employment Tax Records
+1. Employment Tax Records

 The IRS recommends you keep all employee tax records for at least four years.
 This timeframe is to protect you as a business if an employee were to question something in the future.
 Employee documents include employee identification numbers, employee personal information, salary and payment information, employee tax returns, W-4s, and benefit records.

-Property Purchase Documents
+1. Property Purchase Documents

-Customer Documents
+1. Customer Documents

 If you have paperwork with customer information then you should probably shred that too.
-The first thing to consider is what customer personal information your documents have.
+The first thing to consider is what information your documents have.
 Then think about how long you need to keep that information on hand, possibly for a future dispute or refund.
 Regardless of the information, you should always keep private customer information in a secure location.
 It could be bad news for both you and the customer if that information ended up in the wrong hands.

-Documents to Always Hold Onto
+Documents to Always Keep

-Internal Financial Records
+1. Internal Financial Records

 Always keep a copy of internal business records you build and maintain yourself.
 These include income statements, balance sheets, and cash flow statements.
 Each of these documents can help you monitor long term business success.
 Also, they can be helpful for future audits or if customers present questions.

-Business Corporation and LLC Documents
+1. Business Corporation and LLC Documents

-Legal Contracts
+1. Legal Contracts

 Topics: